greatvovan/ios-backup-browser/README.md

 - Run `idevicebackup2 backup --full /path/to/your/backup/folder`
 - Tap "Trust" on the device and enter the passcode when prompted.

-*Libraries are cross-platform, although on MacOS and Windows you may find the "official" tools more user-friendly.
+*Libraries are technically cross-platform, although on MacOS and Windows you may find the "official" tools more user-friendly.